Ducasse/2023-Bombergame/README.md

 ### Known Issues

 We've identified a recent issue causing one of our tests to fail, which we have not yet resolved due to time constraints.
 However, all other tests are currently passing.

+## Code Structure and Design

+Below is an overview of the key classes and their roles in the game's framework.

+### Main Game Classes

+- **Bomberman Class**: This is the primary class responsible for initializing and launching the game.
+It acts as the entry point, orchestrating the overall game flow.

+- **BombermanBoard Class**: Inherits from `MygBoard`, this class manages the game board (grid).
+It is central to handling the spatial arrangement of game elements and the interactions between them.

+### Specialized Game Element Classes

+- **BombermanBonus**: This class encapsulates the functionality of various in-game bonuses.
+For example, `BombermanBonusLife` is a subclass that specifically manages the logic for adding extra lives to the player.

+- **BombermanElement**: Extending `MygAbstractBox`, this class serves as a base for all board elements like players, boxes, walls, etc. It defines common properties and behaviors that are shared across different elements on the game board.

+### Event Handling and User Interaction

+- **BombermanEvent**: Inheriting from `BlElement`, this class is crucial for handling events, particularly those triggered by keyboard inputs.
+It works in tandem with the main Bomberman class to interpret and respond to player actions.

+### Visual Representation and Rendering

+- **BombermanVision**: This class is dedicated to rendering the visual aspects of each element in the game.
+It ensures that the graphical representation of game elements is consistent and visually appealing.

+### Testing Focus

+Given the player's central role in the game experience, we have prioritized testing around the player character.
+This strategy ensures that the core game mechanics involving player interaction are robust and error-free.
+By extensively testing player-related functionalities, we effectively cover a significant portion of the game's logic and interactions.

+This design philosophy underpins our commitment to delivering a stable and engaging gaming experience, with an emphasis on reliability and user-centric features.